How to check for duplicates

 In addition to the fact that it cannot contain duplicate items, it also has a very nice add-method which returns false if the item is already in the set.

-To check for duplicates using a hash set we can start out by assuming there is no duplicates and then add items to the hash set until we either run out of items, or we try to add an item that already exists.
+To check for duplicates using a hash set we can start out by assuming that no duplicates exists.
+We then add items to the set until we either run out of items or until we try to add an item that already exists.
 In the first case our assumption was right and in the second it turned out to be wrong.

 var hasDuplicates = false;